KiikqJzq/CallMeHome/prvicy.md

 How do we collect and use information?

 	Our primary goals in collecting information are to provide and improve our Apps, Site and related services (collectively, the “Services”).
-Memories Widget may require you to provide us with certain personally identifiable information.
+Call Me Home may require you to provide us with certain personally identifiable information.
 The information that we request will be retained on your device and is not collected by me in any way.